 - Programs abroad

-- Check out Fulbright, DAAD, and other grants
+- Look at Fulbright, DAAD, and other grants for specific countries

-- There are also fellowships for degree programs like the Churchill, Marshall, and Rhodes Scholarships.
-Most are for shorter periods of time (like a 1-2 year master’s) and pay lower stipends than U.S. programs, but are considered highly prestigious.
+- There are also a few very famous fellowships for degree programs in England like the Churchill, Marshall, and Rhodes Scholarships.
+You may notice that these are for shorter periods of time (like a 1-2 year master’s) and may pay lower stipends than U.S. programs, but they are considered highly prestigious (and you’ll have no problem getting into a US PhD program afterwards).
 You’ll need to go talk to the fellowships advisors early on if you want to pursue one of these options!